willkbl/wwwill/src/blog/leaf-texture.md

 **The following contains minor spoilers for Clair Obscur: Expedition 33.**

+_editor's note: I wrote this in one sitting.
+It's not great._

 ---

 My favorite moment in Clair Obscur: Expedition 33 was unexpected.